BaileyGingerTechnology/PackerSystems/README.md

     - Puts the eicar test file (file that gets flagged as malware but actually does nothing) in SysWOW64

-    - Makes a few fake users
+    - Makes a few users

     - Disables password policy